Warmer, quieter rooms start with the right windows

 How Furbnow approaches windows

-If window upgrades are recommended, we coordinate the work alongside other improvements so nothing is done in the wrong order.
+We assess your windows as part of a whole-house survey, looking at their condition and thermal performance alongside everything else.
+If window upgrades are recommended, we help you understand the options - including what's permitted in conservation areas - and coordinate the work alongside other improvements so nothing gets done in the wrong order.

 Frequently asked questions